FGA-DIKU/EHR/corebehrt/common/_overview.md

 ### config.py
 Is this possible to simplify?
+-> switch to hydra?/ Use CLI instead of config

 ### initalize.py
 Classes: Initalizer, ModelManager
  - How much are these needed?
+Takes care of some things but can be improved with torch.lightning

 Functional: Basically all